george-hawkins/micropython-notes/README.md

 Note: the plain GENERIC firmwares are for boards that just have the WROOM module while the GENERIC-SPIRAM firmwares are for boards that have the WROVER module with the addition 4MiB of SRAM.

-Once you've downloaded the firmware, you need to write it to the board:
+Once you've downloaded the firmware, connect you board via USB and determine the serial device that corresponds to your board, typically this is `/dev/cu.SLAB_USBtoUART` on Mac and `/dev/ttyUSB0` on Linux.

+Note: on Mac you will probably have to install a device driver for the CP2104 USB-to-UART bridge controller that the board uses.
+You can find the relevant driver on the [SiLabs CP2104 driver page](http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

+Now you can write the firmware to the board:

     $ FIRMWARE=~/Downloads/esp32spiram-idf4-20191220-v1.12.bin
     $ PORT=/dev/cp2104
     $ esptool.py --port $PORT erase_flash
     $ esptool.py --port $PORT write_flash -z 0x1000 $FIRMWARE

-Install [`rshell`](https://github.com/dhylands/rshell) so you can interact with MicroPython:
+Once that's done, install [`rshell`](https://github.com/dhylands/rshell) so you can interact with MicroPython:

     $ pip install rshell

-Connect you board via USB and determine the serial device that corresponds to your board, typically this is `/dev/cu.SLAB_USBtoUART` on Mac and `/dev/ttyUSB0` on Linux.

-Note: on Mac you will probably have to install a device driver for the CP2104 USB-to-UART bridge controller that the board uses.
-You can find the relevant driver on the [SiLabs CP2104 driver page](http://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).

 Then connect to the board like so: